OneBusAway/onebusaway-android/DESTINATION_REMINDERS.md

 **How It Works**

-A Service is created when the user begins a trip, this service listens for location updates and passes the locations to its instance of TADServiceNavigationProvider each time.
-TADServiceProvider is responsible for computing the statuses of the trips and issuing notifications/TTS messages.
-Once the TADServiceNavProvider is completed, the TAD Service will stop itself.
+The NavigationService is started when the user begins a trip, this service listens for location updates and passes the locations to its instance of NavigationServiceProvider each time.
+NavigationServiceProvider is responsible for computing the statuses of the trips and issuing notifications/TTS messages.
+Once the NavigationServiceProvider is completed, the NavigationService will stop itself.

 ***GPS Logging***

-When the BuildConfig "TAD_GPS_LOGGING" flag is set to true, the TAD Service will log all coordinates it receives during the trip and 30 seconds after the trip has ended.
+When the BuildConfig "TAD_GPS_LOGGING" flag is set to true, the NavigationService will log all coordinates it receives during the trip and 30 seconds after the trip has ended.
 The log file is a CSV file written to the "TADLog" folder on your external storage root directory.
 The filename format is <TestID>-<Date/time of test>.csv.
 For example, "1-Thu, Aug 25 2016, 04:20 PM.csv".